sdelpinoc/courses-devtalles-teslo-shop/Notes.md

   - `npx prisma db pull`

-- This schema is created added in prisma/schema.prisma
+- The schema is created and added to /prisma/schema.prisma

 - To generate a migration:
   - `npx prisma migrate dev --name CardTypeOfCard`